4lex4nder/ReshadeEffectShaderToggler-FFXIV/README.md

 * Try to avoid having multiples of the same effects hidden somewhere in nested folders in ReShade's Shader directory
 * Set game to DirectX 11 and Settings to Max, except for Anti-Aliasing and Ambient Occlusion, which can be whatever.
 You can further adjust after making sure everything works to verify nothing breaks on changing the settings

+# Know issues
+* AutoHDR tools (Windows, SpecialK, ...) may cause ReShade to reload with this in place

 # Shaders (optional)
 TODO: write more things